 With input from SBCTC representatives, the Chairs facilitate the meeting and agenda.

 Committee attendees should be present at the agreed-upon location or connected via telecommunications.
-Minutes from the meeting should document any decisions made and will be posted to .
+Minutes from the meeting should document any decisions made and will be posted to the CATO page at SBCTC.edu.

 Meeting Agendas & Minutes